BartvdHout-TimKuijten/Pipeline-Bioinformaticsproject/Tools/Readme.md

-In deze map worden verschillende tools getest.
+This map contains a list of tools used in the pipeline.